Shelter Cost Sharing

 Examples

-1) Eric and Kent live together and are part of the same budgetary unit.
+1) Eric and Kenny live together and are part of the same NA budgetary unit.

 Eric receives $100 a month more than his rental obligation of $200.

-Kenny’s income is already being counted in the budgetary unit so, the $100 excess that Eric receives is not countable.
+Kenny’s income is already being counted in the NA budgetary unit.
+The $100 excess in rent that Eric receives is not countable.

 2) Kyle and Stan live together and are separate NA budgetary units.